Hitting the blinking target under stochastic resetting: Results

 and

 This allowed us to explicitly calculate the distribution of $\tau$ and $\tau^R$ in the Laplace domain.
-The results without resetting ($\tau$) agree with formula obtained for this particular setup using other methods~\cite[Eq.
-10]{MercadoVazquez2019}.
-The density of $\tau^R$ was presented in Fig.~\ref{fig:density}.
-The top panel of Fig.~\ref{fig:density} compares the densities of $\tau^R$ with various switching rates $\gamma$ and different initial conditions of the target: $J(0)=A$ and $J(0)=I$.
+The results without resetting ($\tau$) agree with formula obtained for this particular setup using other methods~Ref.~\onlinecite[Eq.~(10) therein]{mercado2019firsthitting}, see also Appendix~\ref{sec:bmapp}.
+The exact density of $\tau^R$ is presented in Fig.~\ref{fig:density}.
+The top panel of Fig.~\ref{fig:density} compares the exact densities of $\tau^R$ depicted with solid lines with various switching rates $\gamma$ and different initial conditions of the target: $J(0)=A$ and $J(0)=I$.
 For small $\gamma$, e.g., $\gamma=0.1$ or $\gamma=1$, densities with different initial target states are distinct.
 With the increasing switching rate $\gamma$, they become similar, and for sufficiently large $\gamma$, e.g., $\gamma=100$, they are indistinguishable because the states of the target change rapidly.
-In the bottom panel of Fig.~\ref{fig:density}, densities with the equilibrium initial condition ($\p(J(0) = A) = \p(J(0) = I) = \frac{1}{2}$) are presented.
+In the bottom panel of Fig.~\ref{fig:density}, exact densities with the equilibrium initial condition ($\p(J(0) = A) = \p(J(0) = I) = \frac{1}{2}$) are presented.
 For such an initial condition $g(t|x_0, E) = \frac{1}{2} \left[ g(t|x_0, A) + g(t|x_0, I) \right] $.
-Moreover, as it is visible from the bottom panel of Fig.~\ref{fig:density}, with increasing switching rate $\gamma$ the density tends to the no blinking case \cite{evans2011diffusion}, i.e, to the situation in which the target is always active; see Eq.~(\ref{eq:mfpt-sr}).
+Moreover, as it is visible from the bottom panel of Fig.~\ref{fig:density}, with increasing switching rate $\gamma$ the density tends to the no blinking case, i.e, to the situation in which the target is always active; see Eq.~(\ref{eq:mfpt-sr}).
+For a further discussion of the asymptotic behavior, see Ref.~\onlinecite{mercado2019firsthitting}.
 In Fig.~\ref{fig:density}, the Laplace transforms were inverted numerically with the help of Wolfram Mathematica (solid lines), see Eqs.~(\ref{eq:DRqx0A}) and~(\ref{eq:DRqx0I}).
 The curve ``no blinking'' comes from numerically inverting the Laplace transform in the case without blinking~\cite{evans2011diffusion}.
 Additional points in Fig.~\ref{fig:density} represent the results of computer simulation; see Sec.~\ref{sec:langevin}.
 These numerical results are used here, prior to description of the simulation approach, for completeness of the presentation.